 And they may even levy high charges for additional services like FTP access, image hosting, a scheduler, etc.

-5) Random advertisements – When you think about it, even these free website services are running a business and need to make money.
-So, one of their sources for revenue is the advertisements.
+5) Random advertisements - When you think about it, even these free website services are running a business and need to make money.
+So, one of their sources of revenue is advertisements.
 They end up showing irrelevant advertisements on your website and make money out of your content.

 6) No Monetization - These website services may restrict you to run your ads on the website that are relevant to your content.
 This doesn’t help your website from the monetization point of view.
 This makes it less likely for you to make money using programs like Google Adsense.